 It can be very difficult to know how to help an alcoholic parent, particularly as many children’s emotional and mental health can suffer as a result of a parent’s drinking.
 If you have a parent with a drinking problem, the most important thing to remember is that it is not your fault and that you don’t deserve to be treated badly.
 Many people with an alcohol use disorder cannot control their emotions, especially when they have been drinking, and it is this which causes alcoholics to harm others.
 The reason they act that way isn’t because they don’t love you or that they don’t care about you.

 If you see that another family member or someone in your household is having a tough time, speak to them privately.
 This can be the best way to show them that you care about them and you can help each other during difficult moments.
 Talk to your parent about treatment options and tell them how much you want them to get better.

 There is a lot of information online which can help you.
-Alcoholism can be particularly hard on children, and you can visit this page for advice if you are under eighteen and need a little support.
+Alcoholism can be particularly hard on children, and you can read our guide on how to help an alcoholic parent for advice if you are under eighteen and need a little support.

 Living with an alcoholic sibling

 Alcoholism does not just affect children and spouses but siblings as well.
 Having a brother or sister with a drinking problem can also be a very trying situation as you may be trying to support your sibling whilst also taking care of your own family.
 If you are in this position, speak to your parents, your sibling’s partner, or anyone else who may be able to help.
 Again, you should remember that your sibling may act differently due to alcohol and that you need to be supportive in any way you can.

 Talk to your sibling when they haven’t been drinking about getting treatment for their problem.
 You can look up local addiction services in your area and offer to accompany them for treatment.
 Your support could be exactly what they need to make a positive change in their life.